bhrutledge/exploring-venv/slides.md

 ???

+- `$` indicates a new command line; the command starts after it
-- Run the `venv` module as a script, asking it to create a virtualenv
+- Ask Python 3 to run the `venv` module to create a virtualenv
-- Creates a directory; we'll see the contents of the directory later
+- Creates a directory; we'll take a look inside of that later

 --